-2. Tobacco Caterpillar (Spodoptera litura)
+2. Tobacco caterpillar (Spodoptera litura)

-Every year, the soybean crop is reported to be increasingly infested by Tobacco Caterpillar resulting in heavy yield losses.
+Every year, the soybean crop is reported to be increasingly infested by tobacco caterpillar resulting in heavy yield losses.
 After hatching from the eggs (laid enmass) the larvae of this pest remain gregarious for 4-5 days and feed on the chlorophyll content of the leaves.
 Infested plants can be easily spotted in the field.
-Later on larvae disperse on neighbouring plants and damage the leaves by cutting big holes.
+Later on larvae disperse on neighboring plants and damage the leaves by cutting big holes.
 This pest have developed resistance to many popular insecticides.
-Hence, farmers are advised to adopt following control measures:
+Hence, farmers are advised to adopt following control measures

 - 1. Use of recommended seed rate. - 2.
 Install insect-specific pheromone trap at 4-5 locations in the field.
-Care should be taken to use clean cloth while handling the septa. - 3.Use bird perches at 8-10 locations in the field facilitating easy access for birds to feed on insect larvae. - 4.
+Care should be taken to use clean cloth while handling the septa. - 3.
+Use bird perches at 8-10 locations in the field facilitating easy access for birds to feed on insect larvae. - 4.
 Regular monitoring of the field and destruction of egg mass/caterpillar in early stage of tobacco caterpillar. - 5.
-Spray the crop with biological pesticides like SINPV 250 LE/ha or Bacillus thuringiensis / Beauveria basiana @11/ha. - 6.
-If needed, spray Chlorantraniliprole 18.5 SC (a) 0.15 l/ha or or Spinetoram 11.7 SC (a) 450 ml/ha or Quinalphos 25 EC (a) 1.5 l/ha or or Indoxacarb 14.5 SC

-(a) 0.5 l/ha or Betacyfluthrin + Imidacloprid (a) 350 ml/ha Flubendiamide 39.35 SC (a) 150 ml/ha) or or Flubendiamide 20 WG (a) 250-300 g/ha) or Thiamethoxam + Lambda Cyhalothrin (a) 125 ml/ha using 500 litre of water per hectare.
+Spray the crop with biological pesticides like SINPV 250 LE/ha or Bacillus thuringiensis / Beauveria basiana @ 1 l/ha. - 6.
+If needed, spray Chlorantraniliprole 18.5 SC @ 0.15 I/ha or or Spinetoram 11.7 SC @ 450 ml/ha or Quinalphos 25 EC @ 1.5 l/ha or or Indoxacarb 14.5 SC @ 0.5 I/ha or Betacyfluthrin + Imidacloprid @ 350 ml/ha Flubendiamide 39.35 SC @ 150 ml/ha) or or Flubendiamide 20 WG @ 250-300 g/ha) or Thiamethoxam + Lambda Cyhalothrin @ 125 ml/ha using 500 litre of water per hectare.